-Financial accounting refers to the process of recording, summarizing, preparing and reporting financial documentation to show to relevant parties outside of the company.
+Financial accounting is a field of accounting that specialises in the process of recording, summarizing, preparing and reporting financial documentation to show to relevant parties outside of the company.
 Documents include balance sheets, income statements and cash flow statements, among others, while outside parties include investors, customers, creditors, the government, suppliers and similar.
 Financial accountants focus on generating reports based on the financial documents supplied by other accountants according to the stipulated guidelines of the US’s Generally Accepted Accounting Principles (GAAP.)

 What tasks does a financial accountant perform?